 - 9. If an entity publishes a complete financial report as its interim financial report, the form and content of that report shall conform to the requirements of AASB 101 for a financial report. - 10.
 If an entity publishes a condensed financial report as its interim financial report, that condensed report shall include, at a minimum, each of the headings and subtotals that were included in its most recent annual financial report and the selected explanatory notes as required by this Standard.
 Additional line items or notes shall be included if their omission would make the condensed interim financial report misleading. - 11.
 Basic and diluted earnings per share shall be presented on the face of an income statement, complete or condensed, for an interim period. - 12.
 AASB 101 provides guidance on the structure of financial reports.
 The Appendix to AASB 101 illustrates ways in which the balance sheet, income statement and statement of changes in equity may be presented. - 13.
 AASB 101 requires a statement of changes in equity to be presented as a separate component of an entity's financial report, and permits information about changes in equity arising from transactions with equity holders acting in their capacity as equity holders (including distributions to equity holders) to be shown either on the face of the statement or in the notes.
 An entity follows the same format in its interim statement of changes in equity as it did in its most recent annual statement. - 14.
-[Deleted by the AASB] - Aus14.1 A parent that prepares an interim financial report shall include consolidated financial statements in its interim financial report. - Aus14.2 If an entity's annual financial report included the parent's separate financial statements in addition to consolidated financial statements, this Standard neither requires nor prohibits the inclusion of the parent's separate financial statements in the entity's interim financial report.
+An interim financial report is prepared on a consolidated basis if the entity's most recent annual financial statements were consolidated statements.
+The parent's separate financial statements are not consistent or comparable with the consolidated statements in the most recent annual financial report.
+If an entity's annual financial report included the parent's separate financial statements in addition to consolidated financial statements, this Standard neither requires nor prohibits the inclusion of the parent's separate statements in the entity's interim financial report.